Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-- Varied loan amount.
+- Loan amount.
 The maximum amount you can borrow depends on state regulations.
-You can borrow more with an installment loan than with a short term loan.
+Borrow more with an installment loan than with a short-term loan.
 Your existing financial situation determines how much you can borrow, and some lenders require that you work up a tiered application system before you can borrow the maximum amount.

-- Varied loan terms.
-Depending on the state you live in, loan terms between 6 to 24 months are available.
+- Loan terms.
+Depending on the state you live in, loan terms between six to 24 months are available.
 The longer the repayment term, the more you’ll end up paying in interest and fees.

-- Varied processing times.
+- Processing times.
 Some lenders take longer than others to process your application and make your funds available.
 If you need money quickly, opt for a lender who can get your funds to you as soon as possible.

-- Varied fees and charges.
+- Fees and charges.
 State regulations govern how much lenders can charge in interest and fees.
 Keep in mind that some lenders charge lower interest and fees compared to others.